windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 of the app.

 First, create a new app from the [Windmill Cloud][app] Home page by clicking "App" in the top right corner.
-Let's add our first element, which should be a "Tabs" component.
-Find the item named "Tabs" in the right-hand panel and click on it to add it to the canvas.
-Rename the tabs to "Login" and "Data".
-Finally, add two components to the "Login" tab:
+Let's add our first component:

+1. click on "Tabs" in the right-hand panel to add it to the canvas
+1. select "invisibleOnView" for the _Tabs Kind_ setting (this will hide the tab row when the app is in _preview_ or _published_ mode)
+1. rename the tabs to "Login" and "Data"

+When the Tabs are ready, add two components inside the "Login" tab:

 - an "Email input" component
 - and a "Password" component